 T

-Playwright Test Results
+Formerly Playwright Test Result Viewer

-42 / 1 Live pass/fail counts Auto-refreshes every 5 minutes
+42 / 1 Live pass/fail counts β€’ Auto-refreshes every 1 minute

 Works with any CI/CD that produces a Playwright JSON report – you only need a public URL to the JSON file.